jon-heard/obsidian-inline-scripts-library/une_ui.sfile.md

 return expand("une mood " + (pick+1));
 ```
 __
-une mood - Ask user to choose the npc's felings towards the pc(s).
+une mood - Asks user to choose the npc's felings towards the pc(s).
-Display the mood of the npc for this scene.
+Displays the npc's mood for this scene.

 __